Time and Attendance

 By Jana Reserva

-The concept of shift differential pay may seem straightforward at first, but it can get quite complicated.
+Shift differential pay may seem straightforward initially, but it can get quite complicated.
 Here’s a rundown of things you need to know about shift differential pay, plus tips on making your shift differential policy effective.

-Shift differential pay is additional pay for working less desirable hours, such as graveyard shifts or holidays.
-This is typical for shift-based businesses and industries that operate round the clock, such as call centers, manufacturing, healthcare, and security.
+Shift differential pay is additional pay for working less desirable shifts, such as graveyard shifts, weekend shifts, or holidays.
+This is typical for shift-based businesses and industries that operate round the clock, such as customer support centers, manufacturing, healthcare, and security.

-Businesses that need to extend operations due to peak seasons may also offer shift differential pay to employees who must come in after hours or during holidays.
+Businesses that need to extend operations due to peak seasons may also offer shift differential pay to employees who must come in after typical work hours or during holidays.

-Shift differential pay is not mandated by law, but it’s a good way to incentivize employees to pick up shifts outside of their typical schedule or comfort level.
+Shift differential pay is a type of premium pay that’s not mandated by law, but it’s a good way to incentivize employees to pick up shifts outside their typical schedule or comfort level.
 It can also help curb turnover rates, especially among shift-based organizations.

 Companies decide how much shift differential pay to offer.
-But, again, this is just an incentive and optional.
-So the amount and implementation will be up to your discretion.
+But, again, this is just a perk and optional.
+So, the amount and implementation will be up to your discretion.
 Sometimes, the rate can even be up for negotiation between you and your employees.
 Whatever the rate, remember that the goal is to encourage your employees to be more receptive to working odd hours.

 Shift differential rates are assigned in different ways.
-Some of the common options are:
+Here are some of the common options and sample computations:

-No, because time and a half pay is mandated by law for non-exempt workers whenever they work above a certain threshold of hours in a day or week.
-On the other hand, shift differential pay is simply an incentive for workers to work odd hours or days and is not mandated by law.
+No, because time and a half pay is mandated by law for non-exempt employees whenever they incur overtime hours in a day or week.
+It’s called time and a half pay because the overtime rate is calculated by 1.5 times an employee’s hourly wage.
+On the other hand, shift differential pay is simply an incentive for workers to work undesirable shifts or days and is not mandated by law.

 Also read: What is time and a half + how to calculate it

-Factors such as wages and work responsibilities affect an employee’s eligibility for overtime under the FLSA; this means that even some salaried employees are entitled to overtime pay.
-With this in mind, it’s important to consider how overtime can affect shift differential pay decisions and calculations.
+Factors such as wages and work responsibilities affect an employee’s eligibility for overtime under the Fair Labor Standards Act (FLSA); this means that even some salaried employees are entitled to overtime pay.
+With this in mind, it’s essential to consider how overtime can affect shift differential pay decisions and calculations.

 While shift differential pay can improve employee retention and help ensure coverage, it’s not just about assigning a dollar amount to unconventional hours.
 You need to be strategic in the way you deploy this kind of policy.
 Here are some helpful tips.

 As the employer, you decide how much shift differential pay will be.
 So how do you figure out the best rate?
-Here are factors you can look at:
+Here’s how you can approach it:

 So you’ve decided to incentivize employees with shift differential pay.
 Great.
 Now, how are you going to calculate it efficiently?